ajinkyakadam/NwExperiments/ospf-with-pythonscripts/Readme.md

 ## Instructions to use the scripts
 Scripts included in this directory are developed to automatically configure the below topology.
 Here we emulate the 4 nodes as routers running OSPF protocol.
+The nodes were reserved using the geni research testbed.
+You need a geni account to log in to the [portal](https://portal.geni.net/).
+Also you will need to have downloaded the keys from portal and placed them in your `~/.ssh/` directory.
+The below machines all have been booted with Ubuntu 12.04LTS

 <img src="geniTopology.png">